the-simian/okcsharp-website/source/_posts/December-2015-Meeting.md

 Wil Isaacs - OWIN and Katana

+Chris Humphreys - Entity Framework Performance

-We are still looking for another speaker or two.
+We are still looking for another speaker.
 If you are interested in speaking, please reach out to us by contacting the organizers or tweeting us at @OKCSharp with your topic.

 ## Prototek
 Prototek